 }

-Introducing a separate thirtyDaysInMs function adds meaning to otherwise mysterious numbers.
+Introducing a separate thirtyDaysInMs variable adds meaning to otherwise mysterious numbers.
 Why should another developer have to wonder what these numbers represent when we can make it clear from the start?

 We won't continue with another components but you get the idea.
 I'd much rather work with a codebase broken down into compact, specialized functions than one cluttered with large components and mixed abstraction levels.